Seargent Smith Prentiss: Career

 Writing about Prentiss's time in Congress, longtime Washington journalist Benjamin Perley Poore said that Prentiss was "the most eloquent speaker that I have ever heard":The lame and lisping boy from Maine had ripened, under the Southern sun, into a master orator.
 The original, ever-varying, and beautiful imagery with which he illustrated and enforced his arguments impressed Webster, Clay, Everett, and even John Quincy Adams.
 But his forte lay in arraigning his political opponents, when his oratory was "terrible as an army with banners;" nothing could stand against the energy of his look, gesture, and impassioned logic, when once he was fairly under way, in denouncing the tricks and selfish cunning of mere party management.
 The printed reports of his speeches are mere skeletons, which give but a faint idea of them.

-Prentiss was publicly embarrassed by his mounting financial troubles.
-He had made property investments based on disputed land holdings.
 He served only one term in Congress.
 Prentiss later went on the lecture circuit.
 He reportedly rarely gave speeches from prepared notes and, instead, would ad-lib for hours to large crowds that often begged him for more.
 After Mississippi repudiated her state bonds, Prentiss, who had opposed this action, moved to New Orleans in 1845.
 He became a leader of the city's bar, and prominent in philanthropic work.

+Prentiss was publicly embarrassed by his mounting financial troubles.
+He had made property investments based on disputed land holdings.
+He was an alcoholic and a gambler.
+As one history of Vicksburg lawyers put it, "His nights were full of revelry and high conviviality.
+He drank excessively, lived extravagantly, conversed brilliantly and speculated in real estate.
+The result was disastrous to his fortunes and he lost all he had accumulated, moved disillusioned to New Orleans and died at forty-two in Natchez in the flaming brilliance of a tragic life."